Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Galaxies in DESI DR1

-In the figure, blue small dots are stars that passed only our selection 1 and thus should be considered as contaminant stars.
-Black filled circles are those stars that pass our selections 1$+$2 but are not present in either \citetalias{Battaglia22} or \citetalias{Pace22}, and thus new members.
-Red and purple circles are those stars passing selection 1$+$2$+$3 from \citetalias{Battaglia22} and \citetalias{Pace22} catalogue, respectively, and are confirmed members; In addition, red and purple rhombus are stars that were likely candidate members (probability $>50$ percent) according to \citetalias{Battaglia22} or \citetalias{Pace22}, respectively, but their DESI DR1 velocity is not compatible with the system's one within 5 times its velocity dispersion.
-Moreover, known member stars from the Stellar Abundances for Galactic Archaeology Database \citep[SAGA,][]{Suda08} have been added as a reference in the first and fourth panels (olive squares).
+In addition, red and blue rhombus are stars that were likely candidate members (probability $>50$ percent) according to \citetalias{Battaglia22} or \citetalias{Pace22}, respectively, but their DESI DR1 velocity is not compatible with the system's one within 5 times its velocity dispersion.
+Moreover, known member stars from the Stellar Abundances for Galactic Archaeology Database \citep[SAGA,][]{Suda08} have been added as a reference in the first and fourth panels (dark green squares).
 Table~\ref{tab:members} reports the number of new members, those confirmed or rejected candidates from \citetalias{Battaglia22} and \citetalias{Pace22}, as well as the stellar masses of the galaxies studied in this work.
 In the following subsections, we report the candidate members for each of the systems observed in DESI DR1.
 The full list of these targets and their IDs will be provided as online material only.

 So far, there are only two works that used DESI DR1 in addition to other data to investigate dwarf galaxies in the Local Group. \citet{DESIdraco} focused on Draco only, while \citet{DESIdkm} investigated the dark matter properties in Draco, Sextans and Ursa Minor.
 While these works mostly use candidate members from \citetalias{Pace22}, we also use the larger list from \citetalias{Battaglia22}.
 Note that while \citet{DESIdkm} reports the finding of 1003 members in Ursa Minor, adopting the list of \citetalias{Pace22}, we find none.
 This discrepancy is caused by the fact that \citet{DESIdkm} used DESI tertiary data that are not part of the DR1 or of the science verification, and are not currently available.